An Overview of the Quincy TV Series

 This was one of the first TV crime shows that focused mainly on using medical methods in criminal investigations.
 Quincy was one of the first, if not THE first, to use in-depth forensic methods and crime scene investigation techniques to analyze evidence, provide facts, and support theories about why crimes were committed.
 If you’re into CSI and forensics, this show is for you.

 The first half of the first season of the Quincy television show was broadcast as 90-minute shows as part of the NBC Sunday Mystery Movie in the fall of 1976 alongside Columbo, McCloud, and McMillan.
-The Quincy series became so popular that it was spun off into its own weekly series.
+The Quincy series became so popular that it was spun into its weekly series.
 It ran for a total of 148 episodes.

 The Quincy TV series starring Jack Klugman ran for eight seasons with 148 episodes.
 The first season had 90-minute episodes.
-In seasons two through eight, the running time was reduced to 60 minutes per episode.
+The running time was reduced to 60 minutes per episode in seasons two through eight.
 All eight seasons are available on DVD.
 The DVDs include the episode from each season, along with bonus footage, cast interviews, and other bonus features.
 All seasons are available to purchase on Amazon.com.
+Our favorite set is the Quincy, M.E. – Seasons 1 & 2 on DVD – This collector’s set starring actor Jack Klugman includes all 16 episodes from the first and second seasons on three two-sided discs.

 Check out other Police Crime Dramas on DVD.